madiator/smarter.github.io/_posts/2021-07-24-doing-too-many-things.markdown

 And this brings us back to the original topic of discussion: doing too many things.

-You have to have a few *task-A*s that you do every day consistently.
-Then you get to try other new things, other *task-B*s.

-Those new things could enrich your *task-A*.

 It is, of course, a good idea to explore a variety of things, but it shouldn't be the norm.
 Doing many things will help you figure out what works and what doesn't, but you have to pick a *task-A* and settle with it.

-When you do too many things, you lose your focus.
-Your life is cluttered, and you have many unfinished tasks.
-Keep your focus, and let compounding work for you.
+Don't lose focus, and don't clutter your life.
+Let compounding do its magic for you.